 - Brokerage fee: This is the fee charged by the broker or online trading platform every time you invest in a stock or ETF.
 This is typically around $10 to $30 per trade.

 - Performance fees: Some actively managed ETFs charge a performance fee.
 This is typically charged as a percentage of your funds that outperform a certain benchmark.

 Fees absolutely matter, especially over many years.
 While ETFs are relatively new to the market, long-term studies of super fund performance show that high fees are strongly correlated with long-term performance.

-Among the cheapest ETFs on the ASX, just 1 underperformed the average over 5 years while all but 2 of the 15 funds outperformed over 3 years.
-It's also worth noting that the cheapest ETFs listed above are a mix of every category – including active, passive, global, Aussie, high and low-risk.
+Among the cheapest ETFs on the ASX, just 3 underperformed the average over 3 and 5 years.
+It's also worth noting that the cheapest ETFs listed above are a mix of every category – including active, passive, global, Australian, high and low-risk.

 More ETF news

 How to buy OpenAI stock in Australia

 Looking to jump on the AI bandwagon?
 Here's how you can invest in ChatGPT and its parent company OpenAI from Australia.

 Best performing stocks on the ASX in 2023 (Updated weekly)

 Looking for the best performing stocks in Australia?
 We update this list weekly.